drhsqlite/fossil-mirror/www/javascript.md

 never shut down in the first place.
 This feature of Fossil’s new wiki editor provides that.

-There are many other new features in the enhanced Fossil 2.12 wiki editor, but those are the ones that absolutely require JavaScript to work.

 With this change, we lost the old WYSIWYG wiki editor, available since Fossil version 1.24.
 It hadn’t been maintained for years, it was disabled by default, and no one stepped up to defend its existence when